enricoblanco/enricoblanco/README.md

 Welcome to my GitHub profile!

-I am a Software Engineer currently interning at Dell and studying Computer Science at UNISINOS.
-Currently, I am diving deep into advanced areas of AI.
-I am always looking for new challenges and opportunities to apply my skills and knowledge.
+I am a Software Engineer and a Computer Science student at UNISINOS, currently interning at Dell.

+My main focus is **backend development** with **Java**, especially in designing and building scalable **microservices**.
+I am also enthusiastic about full-stack **web development** and I am always looking for new challenges to apply my skills to real-world projects.

 ## My Tools and Technologies
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=openjdk&logoColor=white)